astropy/astropy/docs/modeling/compound-models.rst

 `~astropy.convolution.convolve_models`, which returns a compound model.

-For instance, the convolution of two Gaussian functions is also a Gaussian function in which the resulting mean (variance) is the sum of the means (variances) of each Gaussian.
+For instance, the convolution of two Gaussian functions is also a Gaussian function in which the resulting mean position is the average of the mean positions and the variance is the sum of the variances.

 .. plot::
     :include-source: